vachanmn123/Discordjs-autoresponse-bot/README.md

+# THIS REPOSITORY IS NO LONGER BEING ACTIVELY DEVELOPED AND CONTAINS MANY VULNERABILITIES, PLEASE REVIEW CODE BEFORE USING.

 # This is a discord bot which allows you to automatically respond to a message containg a specific word or phrase.

 # Installation